The Bachelor (Australian TV series) season 1: Episode 9

 Rochelle was chosen to go on the "Are You Ready to Come Out of Your Shell" date.
 As Tim drove Rochelle along a bumpy bush gravel road towards her surprise, they arrived to see a boat waiting for them to go pearl fishing.
 As they were heading for the precise spot along the river, Tim was delighting in seeing different layers emerge from Rochelle during their conversation.

-Tim found a shell that he handed to Rochelle who then pulled out a natural pearl which was hers to keep.
-Tim and Rochelle headed back to the Resort for champagne in the evening gardens then went for an intimate spa.
+Tim found a shell that he handed to Rochelle, who then pulled out a natural pearl, which was hers to keep.
+Tim and Rochelle headed back to the resort for champagne in the evening gardens, then went for an intimate dip in the spa.